 An efficient appreciative inquiry model focuses more on what has worked best for the company rather than what did not work out.
-For example, individuals or teams who rely on a positive AI approach would replace questions like “why were clients unhappy and complained about us?” with affirmative inquiries such as “what made our clients happy earlier?
+For example, individuals or teams who rely on a positive AI approach would replace negative questions with more positive orientated ones.
+For example: “why were clients unhappy and complained about us?” could be replaced with affirmative inquiries such as “what made our clients happy earlier?
 Can we improvise on the same line?”

 A positive shift in the questions we ask ourselves and the company as a whole is the first and a significant step to bringing about the desirable changes in the workforce.
 The main idea here is to attend more to what ‘we want’ and less on what ‘we don’t want.’